jagaapple/next-image-element/README.md

 ### `sizeLimit`
 Type: `Number` Default: `undefined`

-A number specifying the maximum size of an image file in bytes.
+This option is to specify the maximum size of image file in bytes.

-If the image is greater than the limit or `sizeLimit` option specified `undefined`, `path` will be an actual URL.
-In that case, [file-loader](https://github.com/webpack-contrib/file-loader) is used by default and all query parameters are passed to it.
+If an image is greater than the limit or `sizeLimit` option specified `undefined`, `path` will be an actual URL.
+In that case, [file-loader](https://github.com/webpack-contrib/file-loader) will be used and all query parameters are passed to it.
-Using an alternative to file-loader is enabled via the `fallback` option.

-If the image is smaller than the limit, `path` will be a Base64 encoded URL.
+If an image is smaller than the limit, `path` will be Base64 encoded URL.

 ```js
 module.exports = withImageElement({